zenorocha/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/upgrading-your-liferay-dxp-instance-in-dxp-cloud.md

 ## Install Prerequisites

-Before beginning the upgrade procedure, make sure you have done the following steps:
+Before beginning the upgrade procedure, make sure you have installed the following prerequisites:

 * [Install MySQL](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/).
 * Download a bundle for the version of DXP you are upgrading to.